Skip to Content

 Method

-thinly sliced raw chicken breast in a glass bowl marinading in soy sauce and cornstarch
+thinly sliced raw chicken breast in a glass bowl marinading in soy sauce and cornstarch to make homemade kung pao chicken

-thinly sliced chicken marinaded in soy sauce and corn starch being cooked in a skillet with sesame oil
+thinly sliced chicken marinaded in soy sauce and corn starch being cooked in a skillet with sesame oil for kung pao chicken

 bell peppers, green onions, cashews, ginger, garlic, and dried chili peppers cooking in sesame oil in a skillet

-6. Serve over rice, if using.
+6. Serve over rice, if desired.

 Kung Pao Chicken 13